niltoncsr/numeros/README.md

 # números

-A simple collenction of fucntions that helps dealing between brazilian and international number formats.
+A simple collection of functions that helps dealing between brazilian and international number formats.
+It deals with decimals and dot separators and it can be very handy when you have to calculate(then "translate" to international) or present a number(turning into the brazilian standards).
+[A lot of people in the world use this standard](https://en.wikipedia.org/wiki/Decimal_mark#Countries_using_Arabic_numerals_with_decimal_comma "List of countries"), not only in Brazil 😉.

+## "why not using `.toLocaleString()`" you ask
+Because:
+- Cross-browsing 😊
+- It was fun to do it ❤️️

 ## To-do
 - Test it with proper tools.